6.1 Treatment Domain Orientation and Evidence-Based Practice

 Key Takeaways

-• Evidence-based practice integrates research evidence, clinical expertise, client characteristics, culture, preferences, and setting constraints.
+• Evidence-based practice in psychology integrates best available research, clinical expertise, and patient characteristics, culture, values, and preferences.

 What Treatment Knowledge Looks Like on the Current EPPP

-Evidence-based practice is not simply choosing the intervention with the most published studies.
-It integrates best available research, clinical expertise, client characteristics, culture, values, preferences, risk, comorbidity, access, and setting.
-In many EPPP questions, the best answer is the one that combines empirical support with individualized formulation and monitoring.
+Evidence-based practice (EBP) is not simply choosing the intervention with the most published trials.
+The American Psychological Association 2005/2006 policy defines it as the integration of (1) best available research evidence, (2) clinical expertise, and (3) patient characteristics, culture, values, and preferences.
+On the EPPP the best answer usually fuses empirical support with an individualized formulation and ongoing monitoring, not a manualized protocol applied identically to everyone.

-Treatment theories provide organizing maps.
-Cognitive-behavioral approaches emphasize links among thoughts, behavior, emotion, physiology, learning history, and reinforcement.
-Psychodynamic approaches emphasize unconscious conflict, attachment, defense, relational patterns, and insight.
-Humanistic approaches emphasize empathy, congruence, acceptance, meaning, and client agency.
-Family systems approaches examine interaction patterns, boundaries, roles, and feedback loops.
+Theories serve as organizing maps.
+Cognitive-behavioral models link thoughts, behavior, emotion, physiology, and learning history.
+Psychodynamic models emphasize unconscious conflict, attachment, and defense.
+Humanistic models emphasize empathy, congruence, and agency.
+Family systems models examine boundaries, roles, and feedback loops.
+The exam rarely rewards memorizing a school's name; it rewards selecting the intervention that follows from the described maintaining factor.

 Use this treatment decision sequence:

-1. Clarify diagnosis, formulation, risk, strengths, and client goals.
+1. Clarify diagnosis, formulation, risk, strengths, and the client's goals.

-2. Identify interventions with evidence for the problem and population.
+2. Identify interventions with evidence for that problem and population.

-3. Consider culture, language, disability, developmental level, preferences, and access.
+3. Weigh culture, language, disability, developmental level, preference, and access.

-4. Choose measurable targets and a reasonable level of care.
+4. Choose measurable targets and an appropriate level of care.

 5. Monitor progress, alliance, adverse effects, and risk.

-6. Modify, consult, refer, or terminate when data indicate the plan is not working.
+6. Modify, consult, refer, or terminate when data show the plan is not working.

 Test Your Knowledge